stevenborrego/SonicPi-Sequence/readme.md

 We found that working with Sonic Pi in this way led to a lot of tedious and repetitious code.
 I think that if we had been more familiar with Sonic Pi, we may have chosen to do a different project for this reason.
 A lesson we felt that we learned is that it is a good idea to have some experience with the technologies you are going to be working with, so you have a clear idea of what work is going to be like, instead of commiting to something only to find that the work is not what you had expected.

+## How To Use

+Load each file into its own buffer in the Sonic Pi environment.
+In the header buffer, you can use the flags to enable different phrases of the piece.
+Set the output flag to 1 to play using the built in Sonic Pi sounds, or 2 to send to external midi devices using channel midi channels 1 and 2 for melody and bass, respectively.

+Run preludeHeader.rb, then prelude.rb.
+Next, run preludeMain.rb to play the composition.